katkarvismaya19-web/findoc-assistant/README.md

 1000 the dense index loses ground that BM25 has to cover.

 **Hybrid does not win on this corpus.** BM25 alone beats it at chunk size 1000 (0.920 vs 0.880).
-The demo documents are synthetic and the questions were written against that same text, so question and passage share vocabulary far more than they would with real regulation — near-ideal conditions for exact keyword matching.
+The labelled questions were written against the synthetic documents, so question and passage share vocabulary more than they would if the questions had been written independently — favourable conditions for exact keyword matching.
 RRF pulls in dense results that rank lower, costing a couple of hits.
-The honest read: hybrid's value is insurance against paraphrased questions, and this corpus does not contain any.
-Re-running on the real RBI corpus is the test that would actually settle it.
+The honest read: hybrid's value is insurance against paraphrased questions, and this question set has few of them.
+Relabelling against the real RBI documents is the test that would settle it.

 **Where hybrid still misses.** The remaining failures are paraphrases with no shared tokens — "ignores repeated requests to refresh their paperwork" for